 Oil-based primers work well on radiators, and there are several paint options for you to choose from.
 Often, the paint that people end up choosing is down to colour – there are different ranges available in the different paints.

-Special radiator paint is available in a limited selection of shades, in both spray and brush formats as the primers are.
-Solvent-based paints work well too, and if you use a radiator overcoating, you could even get away with a standard emulsion paint.
+Special radiator paint is available in a limited selection of shades, in both spray and brush formats, as are the primers.
+Solvent-based paints work well, too, and if you use a radiator overcoating, you could even get away with a standard emulsion paint.
 Just make sure that whatever you use can withstand high temperatures.

 2. Prepare Your Radiator